Joseph Shabason

 Joseph Shabason is a Canadian multi-instrumentalist and composer.
 He is best known for playing the saxophone.
 As a band member and session musician, Shabason has contributed to bands such as DIANA, Destroyer and The War on Drugs.

-As a solo project, he has released experimental ambient jazz albums under his own name.
+Under his own name, Shabason has released experimental ambient jazz albums as a solo project as well as numerous albums with collaborators.

-Life and education
+Early life and education

-Shabason grew up in Brampton, Ontario.
+Shabason was born in 1981 or 1982 and grew up in Bolton, Ontario.
 He began playing jazz music at 10 years old.
 After first learning to play the guitar, he took an interest in the saxophone when he enrolled in a jazz program at Humber College as a child.
 His father was a jazz pianist.